 ‘One thing that happens to buildings over time is that they accumulate a lot of clutter, and you can see how much this incredibly complicated building has been decluttered.
 Stripping it back, and making it a lot cleaner has really helped; it’s got its personality back, by taking away a lot of the unnecessary details that had accrued over time.’

-‘There are some things that must have been quite a hard consideration for the architects, you know, can we do this or can’t we?
+‘There are some things that must have been quite hard considerations for the architects, you know, can we do this or can’t we?
 What can we get away with?
 What should we do, what shouldn’t we do?
 But it feels like things have been done really sympathetically, and they’ve amplified the shape and form of the building in lots of ways, which is really nice to see.
 There’s a horrible fear that when something gets refurbished you’ll commit genericide, and everything will just become a sort of white cube, and you could easily do that to this building, you could remove a lot of its quirks.
 But it’s the quirks that make this building what it is,make it really attractive, because there isn’t another building like it.’

 ‘The history behind the architecture here is really interesting, because there was this idea that the new structures shouldn’t overshadow the Royal Festival Hall.
 You’ve got these big things, the Royal Festival Hall and Waterloo Bridge, and both make huge statements whereas these buildings look inwards rather than outward, and so present a rather blank face to the rest of the world, which is quite unusual.
 They aren’t making a great dramatic statement; they are full of personality, but it’s on a smaller scale.’

-That personality, that quirkiness can be credited to the minds of the groundbreaking architects who designed Queen Elizabeth Hall and Hayward Gallery, in particular Ron Heron, Warren Chalk and Dennis Crompton.
+That personality, that quirkiness can be credited to the minds of the groundbreaking architects who designed Queen Elizabeth Hall and Hayward Gallery – in particular Ron Heron, Warren Chalk and Dennis Crompton.
 These men were among the founders of the avant-garde collective, Archigram, ‘an almost prank architectural group’, as John puts it.
 Though Archigram’s projects were solely hypothetical, when it comes to Southbank Centre’s 1960s venues, its influence is certainly apparent.

 ‘You don’t normally expect architecture to be playful, it’s not a prerequisite, but here they’ve really enjoyed doing quite strange things, from the roof lights on the Hayward Gallery to the strange asymmetric geometry of the building.
 Rather than trying to flatten it out and make it more seamless, they’ve actually enjoyed the faceted nature of the building, and pushed that, so it’s ended up as a much more eccentric building than most arts spaces.
 It’s important not to get too pompous about this building, because it’s not a pompous building, to take things too seriously would be against the spirit of the building itself.’

-‘In a lot of instances, new civic centres being built in the centres of towns were replacing often grand Victorian buildings and so there was a bit of a shock for people.
+‘In a lot of instances, the new civic centres being built in the centres of towns were replacing often grand Victorian buildings and so there was a bit of a shock for people.
 But at the same time people were getting amazing amenities, whether it was big shopping centres or town halls or libraries or universities or schools, built in dramatically different modernist styles, including brutalism, and so I think most were willing to give things a go'.

 ‘This site was quite different because it had already been cleared for the 1951 Festival of Britain, and you can see how successful this building was from the off.
 It was a very popular venue, and the people coming here really appreciated that the building seemed to reflect the avant-garde nature of what was being programmed inside.
 So here there’s a real synergy between the architecture and the function of the building.